 What does 'facilitation' mean?

 - The term facilitation refers to a certain role within a group.
 As Facilitators, it is our responsibility to demonstrate certain values through our own behaviour and foster them in the group we are facilitating.

-- The Co-operative Young Leaders program follows a two-way learning-oriented approach.
+- Our programa follow a two-way learning-oriented approach.
 This is the same approach as used in many of the seminars and courses in professional development/adult continuing education or training.
 The program structure adapts to the age and entry level of participants.
 This translates into practice and skill development throughout the week.